michaeltoohig/bilolok/README.md

   - [x] Trips
   - [x] Videos
 - [x] SSR OG tags
-  - [ ] Facebook issue with images having "incorrect content type"
+  - [x] Facebook issue with images having "incorrect content type"
+    - [x] Issue was related to https not being supported by facebook crawler
+    - [x] Resolve http solution for video subdomain
+      - [x] Issue above is images are not minimum 600px for FB

 - [ ] Check SW video/image caches
   - [ ] Looks like we have to resolve cross-origin assets